 Macronutrients and Your Mood

-An understanding of how food affects mood and the risk of substance abuse begins with macronutrients.
+An understanding of how food affects mood and mental health begins with macronutrients.
 Carbohydrates are the body's main source of energy; without this macronutrient, the brain can't properly function, blood sugar becomes unstable, and neurotransmitters become disrupted.
 Unstable blood sugar can lead to feelings of frustration, anxiety, and cravings.

 Carbohydrates aid in the production of serotonin, which facilitates a happy, stable mood; aids in sleep; and helps curb food cravings.
 Low serotonin levels can result in sleep problems, irritability, and depression.